-Component PI Scoring issues SG60 SG80 SG100 and there is evidence that the HCRs are robust to the main uncertainties. (c) Evaluation of HCRs ₪ There is some evidence that tools used or available to implement HCRs are appropriate and effective in controlling exploitation.
+Component PI Scoring issues SG60 SG80 SG100 (c) Evaluation of HCRs ₪ There is some evidence that tools used or available to implement HCRs are appropriate and effective in controlling exploitation.
 Available evidence indicates that the tools in use are appropriate and effective in achieving the exploitation levels required under the HCRs.
 Evidence clearly shows that the tools in use are effective in achieving the exploitation levels required under the HCRs.

-SA2.5.1 The team should require additional precaution to be built into the HCR at SG100 so that the HCR keeps stocks well above limit reference points (LRPs).

-SA2.5.2 The team shall interpret:
+- SA2.5.1 The team should require additional precaution to be built into the HCR at SG100 so that the HCR keeps stocks well above limit reference points (LRPs). - SA2.5.2 The team shall interpret: - a.

-- a.
 "Generally understood" at SG60 to mean HCRs that can be shown to have been applied in some way in the past but have not been explicitly defined or agreed. - b.
 "Well defined" at SG80 to mean HCRs exist in some written form that has been agreed by the management agency, ideally with stakeholders and state what actions will be taken at what specific TRP levels. - c.
 "In place" at SG60 and SG80 to mean the HCR has been adopted by the management agency, and/or there is evidence or documentation that management actions have been taken where required.